Jdure/portfolio/posts/barelens.md

     - Tailwind
 ---

-# Introduction
+## Introduction

-I had a lot of fun creating with project, I created a custom photography website for a client who wanted a simple minimalist website to display their work, show their service fees and more importantly manage client request.
+I had a lot of fun creating with project, I created a custom photography website for a photographer who wanted a simple minimalist website to display their work, show their service fees and more importantly manage client request.

-I built this website with the following tech stack (skip this if you don't care, I won't judge you :grin:):
+I built this website with the following tech stack (skip this if you don't care, I won't judge you 😁)

     - Next.js
     - Tailwind